jtostlebe/nevergiveup/content/people/jake-busskohl.md

 Jake is a Peer Support Specialist who draws on his own experience with incarceration and successful reentry to provide mentorship, guidance, and emotional support to participants.

-He completed Shane’s previous transitional living program in XX and now helps others navigate the same journey.
+He completed Shane’s previous transitional living program in December 2024 and now helps others navigate the same journey.